-The contact history of indigenous people in Queensland is strongly shaped by missions and reserves, the breaking up of families and removals of children from their parents.
+The contact history of indigenous people is strongly shaped by missions and reserves, the breaking up of families and removals of children from their parents.
 Missionaries played a prominent role in modelling and managing such regimes so that the history of missions is highly contested.

 This web-directory gives detailed insight into their backgrounds, their aspirations and frustrations.
 It provides materials from private collections and overseas archives and frames these in their wider historical context.
 It focuses particularly on the less well-researched German missionaries in the north to render sources more accessible.

-Read more: Introduction
+Read more: Introduction - Why Germans?